IgorSondors/LaTeX_CV_template/README.md

 [Research engineer][Nov 2016 to Jan 2017]

 \begin{itemize}
-\item I researched structure regularity and optical properties of nanowires which were grown at silicon and sapphire substrates.
+\item I researched structure regularity and optical properties of nano wires which were grown at silicon and sapphire substrates.
 Also I was taking part in growing nano crystals on silicon and sapphire substrates and processed data on luminescence spectra which was near to the theme of my diploma.
 My experience at this job was only for two months because I had to quit my job and focus on my diploma.
-Also I was working at I Physical lab and II Physical lab as a student and taking part at the \href{https://pureportal.spbu.ru/ru/projects/%D0%BC%D0%BE%D0%B4%D0%B5%D0%BB%D0%B8%D1%80%D0%BE%D0%B2%D0%B0%D0%BD%D0%B8%D0%B5-%D0%BF%D1%80%D0%BE%D1%86%D0%B5%D1%81%D1%81%D0%BE%D0%B2-%D1%84%D0%BE%D1%80%D0%BC%D0%B8%D1%80%D0%BE%D0%B2%D0%B0%D0%BD%D0%B8%D1%8F-%D0%B3%D0%B5%D1%82%D0%B5%D1%80%D0%BE%D1%81%D1%82%D1%80%D1%83%D0%BA%D1%82%D1%83%D1%80-%D0%BD%D0%B0-%D0%BE%D1%81%D0%BD%D0%BE%D0%B2%D0%B5-iii}{grant researches of Silicon heterostructures}
+Also I was working at I Physical lab and II Physical lab as a student and taking part in the \href{https://pureportal.spbu.ru/ru/projects/modeling-of-formation-of-iiiv-nanowirebased-heterostructures-for-information-technologies-and-high-performance-computing(3d53fa04-1848-44ed-866c-2e067cc45b28).html}{research of GaN heterostructures}.
 \end{itemize}

 \section{Education}